Council of the President of the National Assembly of the Republic of Slovenia

-Council of the President of the National Assembly is an advisory body to the President of Slovenia.
+The Council of the President of the National Assembly is an advisory body to the President of the Assembly of Slovenia.

-The Council consists of the President and Vice-Presidents of the National Assembly, leaders of political groups and deputies of national minorities.
+The Council consists of the speaker and deputy speaker of the National Assembly, leaders of political groups and deputies of national minorities.

 Secretary General, Head of Legislative and Legal Service, presidents of working bodies, government representatives, professionals of the National Assembly and other participants can also join the meetings.